letsgo0226/QED.sh/README.md

 3. Shannon entropy evaluation
 4. Cryptographic hashing
 5. Complex-coordinate projection
-6. Deterministic symbolic state generation
+6. Deterministic state generation

 The resulting state is represented as a compact JSON object.

-This project is intended as an experimental framework for symbolic computation, information theory, reproducible prompt fingerprinting, and computational metaphysics research.
+This project is intended as an experimental framework for symbolic computation, information theory, and reproducible prompt-based state generation.

 ---